uCautomation/plant-watering-system/README.md

 - intentionally written in a heavily C-based C++ style as an experiment to see the minimal C++ constructs needed or found useful to implement it
-- written/updated is an on-and-off fashion, although consistent maintenance would be preferrable
+- written/updated in an on-and-off fashion, although consistent maintenance would be preferrable

 ## TODO